Search element - Quick search bar

 baby in nappy

-You probably never thought you would, but now that you have a new baby, you will become an expert at nappy changing and baby poo!
+Now that you have a new baby, you'll become an expert at nappy changing and baby poo!

 Many new parents have never seen a breastfed baby’s bowel motions, so any slight change in appearance or amount can cause concern.
 Knowing what is normal can be reassuring.